Join a waiting list for one of our 2026 breedings!

 Yes!
 Each of our kittens are current on their vaccinations before leaving our home.
 They are given 2 rounds of age-appropriate vaccinations by the time they head to their homes.

-We deworm all of our kittens at 6, 8 & 12 weeks of age; each will go to their new homes with documentation of each shot and each dose of dewormer that’s been given by us & our licensed veterinarian.
+We give dewormer to our kittens at 8 & 12 weeks of age, and the vet performs a fecal test at each visit to ensure they are cleared.
+Each kitten comes with documentation of each shot and each dose of dewormer that’s been given by us & our licensed veterinarian.

 We microchip all of our animals and each animal we produce ourselves.
 The microchip company we use is called Fi Nano & all microchipping information is sent home with the families in their information folders.